 SCons still supports two functions that used to be the primary methods for configuring the decision about whether or not an input file has changed.
-Although they're not officially deprecated yet, their use is discouraged, mainly because they rely on a somewhat confusing distinction between how source files and target files are handled.
-These functions are documented here mainly in case you encounter them in existing SConscript files.
+These functions have been officially deprecated as SCons version 2.0, and their use is discouraged, mainly because they rely on a somewhat confusing distinction between how source files and target files are handled.
+These functions are documented here mainly in case you encounter them in older SConscript files.